Kelly Clarkson Recalls Finally Meeting Steve Carell After 40-Year-Old Virgin Name Drop

 "I was like, 'Is that an insult?'"
 Clarkson recalled thinking in an interview with E!'s Jason Kennedy on the BBMA red carpet. "'Cause you're like in pain and you think of me?"

-While we'd venture to say it was more of just an impromptu joke, the songstress ultimately got to meet Carrel face to face at the Golden Globe Awards.
+While we'd venture to say it was more of just an impromptu joke, the songstress ultimately got to meet Carell face to face at the Golden Globe Awards.

 "He was so nice!" she gushed.
 "I love when you meet people that you love and they're lovely.
 That doesn't always happen.
 He was so cool.
 His wife was so rad."